Yasmin Khan (Doctor Who): Reception

-Diane Darcy with Comic Book Resources (CBR noted the parallels between the romantic relationship of the Tenth Doctor and Rose Tyler and the Thirteenth Doctor and Yaz, writing that "history seemingly repeated itself, but somehow worse than before".
-CBRs Maddie Davis stated that "Chibnall undoubtedly dropped the ball there" and felt it represented a wider problem in the media with a lack of LGBTQ+ television writers.
+Yaz's exit from the series received criticism from viewers and critics.
+Diane Darcy of Comic Book Resources negatively compared it to the romantic storyline of the Tenth Doctor and Rose Tyler: "history seemingly repeated itself, but somehow worse than before".
+She stated that the characters "could've parted ways on a more satisfactory note" and stated it lacked the passion of Rose's farewell in "Doomsday" (2006).
+CBRs Maddie Davis agreed that "Chibnall undoubtedly dropped the ball there" and felt it represented a wider problem in the media with a lack of LGBTQ+ television writers.
 Many critics felt Yaz's feelings for the Doctor was queerbaiting, and /Films BJ Colangelo felt it had an intentional lack of closure.
-Some viewers criticised the resolution of the two characters.